 Our program goal is to support every student and family with an individualized curriculum pathway that matches their skill level and learning style.To accomplish this, upon enrollment, students are given an assessment to gather baseline data.
-Using this information, the Options Advisor will provide a professional consultation that aligns the child’s attributes and your family’s focus with our wide array of curriculum options.
+Using this information, an EOP Advisor is available to provide a professional consultation that aligns the child’s attributes and your family’s focus with our wide array of curriculum options.

 The Elementary Options Program allows you to choose from the top home-based educational resources, whether online, paper and pencil, or activity materials, while also providing access to professionally instructed live and online enrichment classes, field trips, and school-wide activities.